shumbul/Smart-Attendance-System/README.md

 ○ Pandas - is a fast, powerful, flexible, and easy to use open-source data analysis and manipulation tool, built on top of the Python programming language. \
-○ Haar Cascade - is a machine learning object detection algorithm used to identify objects in an image or video and based on the concept of​ features proposed by Paul Viola and Michael Jones in their paper "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001. \
+○ Haar Cascade - is a machine learning object detection algorithm used to identify objects in an image or video and based on the concept of features proposed by Paul Viola and Michael Jones in their paper "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001. \
 ○ Datetime - It’s a combination of date and time along with the attributes year, month, day,